CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

 ### Creating Containerized Tests

-For the following example, a very simple Python test will be utilized.
-This is just to help wrap your head around the idea of testing within a container.
+The following example uses a very simple Python test.
+This example is used to help understand the basic concept of testing within a container.

 #### The Test